sergedesmedt/CSharpLanguageFeatures/Article/Article.md

 ## References

-The strange behaviour when instantiating Tuples with more than 7 members through the factory mehtod did not get unnoticed: [List Tuple more than 8 items](https://stackoverflow.com/questions/24263598/list-tuple-more-than-8-items)
+The strange behaviour when instantiating Tuples with more than 7 members through the factory method did not get unnoticed: [List Tuple more than 8 items](https://stackoverflow.com/questions/24263598/list-tuple-more-than-8-items)

 For those looking for a detailed explanation of ValueTuples with respect to being able to give names to the elements of a ValueTuples, following is a very informative article:
 [C# Tuples.
 More about element names.](http://mustoverride.com/tuples_names/)